KhaireyNouhe/rDUINOScope-Adafruit3.5-ILI9341-New-GUI/README.md

 * Compiled with Arduino IDE V 2.0.0 (without updating the libraries).
 * Added Dew Point to temperature & Humidity data (Thanks to Julien Gicquiaud) from our support community.
 * Fixed a bug prevented the PHD guiding page to load correctly.
-* Added Google Assistant ready ESP32 firmware.
+* Added Google Assistant ready (DOIT ESP32 DEVKIT V1) firmware.
 * Added Adafruit MQTT Library to the libraries folder.
 * Included BT commands to the original code for communicating with Google Assistant control commands.